Amamgbu/Amamgbu/README.md

 ### Hey human/humanoid 👋

 My name is Jesse Amamgbu.
-I am a Data scientist and Backend/Devops Engineer.
+I am a devops Engineer with additional experience in Data science.
 I believe that data tells us more than just numbers, it helps us understand our users and their desires.
 I help businesses develop and scale data driven solutions.